-This project will bring eight new well-designed family-oriented residences (two with bachelor suites) to the Fairfield Corridor.
+This project will bring nine new well-designed family-oriented residences (two with bachelor suites) to the Fairfield Corridor.
 In addition to providing additional housing, this project will provide the following:

-- Community bench: A community oriented public bench is proposed (on the development site) on the corner of Kipling St., and Thurlow Rd. (see site and landscape plan for more detail).
-This bench overlooks Robert J. Porter Park and Brooke St. Green, and is designed for public use. - Civil upgrades: This project will also improve the area surrounding the site, providing an estimated \$137,550.00 in offsite upgrades to public lighting, new sidewalks, new medians, and street paving (See Appendix C for more information). - Tax revenue: This project, once complete will generate significantly more tax revenue to the City of Victoria than the current properties (increasing density from 3 to 9 units).
+- Contribution to Affordable Housing Fund: \$67,500 (\$7500 per unit) will be provided to the City of Victoria Housing Reserve Fund assist in the development and retention of affordable rental housing for households with very low, low, or median incomes. - Contribution to the City of Victoria Parks Department: \$10,000.00 will be provided to the City of Victoria Parks Department, as a general amenity contribution. - Community bench: A community oriented public bench is proposed (on the development site) on the corner of Kipling St., and Thurlow Rd. (see site and landscape plan for more detail).
+This bench overlooks Robert J. Porter Park and Brooke St. Green, and is designed for public use. - Civil upgrades: This project will also improve the area surrounding the site, providing upgrades to public street lighting, new sidewalks, and a new boulevard on Fairfield Rd. - Tax revenue: This project, once complete will generate significantly more tax revenue to the City of Victoria than the current properties (increasing density from 3 to 9 units).